tylervu12/quiz-eval/README.md

 *   `dashboard.py`: The Streamlit application for visualizing data from the Supabase `chatbot_runs` table.
 *   `requirements.txt`: Lists all Python dependencies for the project.
 *   `.env`: (To be created by user) Stores sensitive API keys and configuration variables.
-*   `.env.example`: (This file) Provides a template for the required environment variables.
 *   `README.md`: This file.

 ## Key Technologies Used